 - Sontaran landing craft in Doctor Who.
 Almost all Sontaran spaceships are spherical, not just their drop ships.

 - BattleTech's Sphereoid-type dropships are the Trope Namer.
 Sphereoids have superior cargo capacity over conventional Aerodyne dropships and do not require any runways to land or takeoff.
-However, they have no lift surfaces, making them totally dependent on their fusion rockets for ascent, descent, and directional control; if they fail, the ship drops like a rock, destroying anything on board and anything within several hundred meters
+However, they have no lift surfaces, making them totally dependent on their fusion rockets for ascent, descent, and directional control; if they fail, the ship drops like a rock, destroying anything on board and anything within several hundred meters.
+Not all models of dropship with this design paradigm are "spheroid" either, a more apt descriptor for some of them would be "ovoid".

 - The Broadsword class mercenary cruiser in Traveller.
 Oddly, though its description says it can't land on planets with atmospheres, one does exactly that in Adventure 7 Broadsword.